jcaille/Savr/README.md

 NSUserDefaults key
 ------------------

-* '''flux_name 'fluxIsActive'''' : Flux is active or not.
-Master (if not set, defaults to yes)
+* `flux_name + fluxIsActive` : Flux is active or not.
+Master (if not set, defaults to yes, modifies flux accordingly)
-* '''notification''' : User wants to be notified when new images are fetched.
+* `notification` : User wants to be notified when new images are fetched.
 Default to yes.
-* '''lastReloadDate''' : Last reload date.
+* `lastReloadDate` : Last reload date.
 Does not matter if nil.